tashfeenMustafa/PCA-LFW-Dataset/README.md

-# PCA-LFW-Dataset
+# Performing PCA on the LFW Dataset using Python from scratch

-Performing PCA on LFW Dataset of face images
+Performing PCA on LFW Dataset of face images using Python from scratch.